Johannes Loh

 Work in Progress

-Project on the merger of two community-driven platforms (data analysis)
+Project on the merger of two community-driven platforms (Fandom and Gamepedia)

 (with Tobias Kretschmer)

-Project on strategic choices of crowdfunding entrepreneurs (data analysis)
+Project on the pricing strategy of crowdfunding entrepreneurs (Patreon)

 (with Ed Saiedi)